The Wisdom Within

-Judith Hansen Lasater, another master yogi famous for her restorative yoga training, says when she first studied saucha, it felt to her like a set of moral rules.
+Judith Hanson Lasater, another master yogi famous for her restorative yoga training, says when she first studied saucha, it felt to her like a set of moral rules.

 “No one told me that the intent in my heart mattered when I attempted to practice saucha,” she comments.
 “Since I have learned common-sense insight to saucha.
 If anyone embraces impurity in thought, word, or deed, you will eventually suffer.”

 Judith shares that with time saucha took on another dimension for her.
 “Rather than seeing it as a measure of my actions, I now see saucha as a reminder to constantly examine my intention behind my actions.
 When I focus on acting from compassion there is a space for saucha to arise from my heart.”